Lee-W/Ubuntu-setup/readme.md

-#Ubunut-setup
+#Ubuntu-setup
 #DESCRIPTION
-Some simple shell script for installing useful applications in single command.
+Shell script for installing useful applications in a single command.
+This is tested in Ubunutu 14.04.
+There might be some applications that are not compatible with older version.
-Note that you may need some manual set up for some applications.
+Also note that you may need some manual set up for some applications.

 #USAGE